Los Campesinos!: Heat Rash and Hello Sadness (2010–2012)

 On 9 December 2010, the band announced the launch of a quarterly magazine, Heat Rash, and released a new Christmas song, "Kindle a Flame in Her Heart" as a free download through SoundCloud.
 Each Heat Rash release included a magazine, a limited edition 7" vinyl record, and downloads of new music.
 The first Heat Rash release included tracks "Light Leaves, Dark Sees" and "Four Seasons".

 The band's fourth studio album, Hello Sadness, was released on 14 November 2011.
 Described by Gareth as having a more pop-oriented sound, it was preceded by "By Your Hand", released as a free download in September, and title track "Hello Sadness" in October.
 To promote the album the band played several tour dates across the UK, the US and Japan.
 In 2012, the band performed "By Your Hand" on the Late Show with David Letterman.

 In an interview with the NME, frontman Gareth also confirmed that they would begin work on their fifth album in early 2013.

 A Good Night for a Fistfight and No Blues (2013–2015)

 On 7 December 2012, founding member Ellen Waddell announced she would be leaving the band to "try something new" following their show of 15 December at London's Islington Assembly Hall.
 Her final show also featured former member Aleksandra providing guest vocals during the encore.
-The show was recorded, and later released the band's first live album, A Good Night for a Fistfight.
+The show was recorded, and later released as the band's first live album, A Good Night for a Fistfight.

 In August 2013, the band released a teaser trailer for their fifth album, No Blues.
 Lead single "What Death Leaves Behind" was released as a free download through SoundCloud.
 This was followed by a second single, "Avocado, Baby", released in October, accompanying a music video directed by Craig Roberts.
 No Blues was released on 29 October 2013.

 The band released a six-song Christmas EP, A Los Campesinos!
 Christmas, on 8 December 2014.